nicolasiensen/nicolasiensen.github.io/_posts/2022-04-18-validating-requests-and-responses-using-openapi-specification-with-committee.md

 end
 ```

-### Step 2: Describe the request body for `POST /cities`
+### Step 2: Describe the request body of `POST /cities`

 Similar to the response validation, Committee won't validate requests of endpoints that don't have their request described in the OAS.
-So let's go ahead and specify the expected request body of the request that creates a city:
+So let's go ahead and specify the expected request body for creating a city:

 ```yaml
 paths: